RobotLocomotion/drake/doc/python_bindings.rst

 See :ref:`below <using-python-bindings>` for usage instructions.
 If using macOS, pay special attention to :ref:`this note <using-python-mac-os-path>`.

+Python 2.7 is currently the only supported version for the bindings supplied by the binary packages.

 Building the Python Bindings
 ----------------------------